 Are you looking to start up a business?
 As you can imagine, starting a business is often a complex legal matter, regardless of the type of business partnership you are attempting to pursue.

 There are a variety of partnership types that many people like to pursue, and the reasons for these decisions depend on the benefits of the partnership.
+A business disputes attorney can help.

 Generally, there are three main types of business partnerships, which include general partnership (GP), limited partnership (LP) and limited liability partnership (LLP).